 - Over 50 participants in Tech Time for older adults

 We’d also like to highlight the following community-based organizations!
-They provide a variety of public support including assistance in signing up for the Affordable Connectivity Program (ACP) benefit, helping program participants attain an affordable device, and hosting digital skills skill building programs as well.
+They provide a variety of public support including helping program participants attain an affordable device and hosting digital skills skill building programs as well.
 Take a look at the other services they provide, these are listed in alphabetical order below.

 Catholic Charities of Santa Clara County - Catholic Charities of Santa Clara County serves and advocates for individuals and families in need, especially those living in poverty.